-The strategic approach and interventions within our 2021-2025 Access and Participation Plan are integrated with Middlesex Strategy 2031.
-The University is committed to delivering the strategic measures laid out in this plan.
+The strategic approach and interventions within our 2021-2025 Access and Participation Plan extend beyond the life of the Middlesex University Strategy 2017-22.
+The University is committed to the delivering the strategic measures laid out in this plan which will be at the heart of our new University Strategy after 2022.